Often by the time you get to the end of a child’s observation, the beginning answers and questions are ancient history.

 - CCK – Cross Cultural Kid – a person who is living or has lived in, or has a meaningfully interacted with, two or more cultural environments for a significant period of time during childhood.

-Here is a parent presentation, we gave at Pasir Ridge International School, Balikpapan Indonesia in November.
+Here is a parent presentation, we gave at Pasir Ridge International School, Balikpapan Indonesia.
 The prezi has several videos in it, so please just hit the little play button on the video if you are interested in what we showed the parents.
 Please let me know if you’d like some of the workshop information passed on to you.

 Why businesses benefit from employing third culture kids

-This is further complicated when their parents’ career faces change and they must inevitably be uprooted and transplanted to new and unfamiliar places, where they must learn to interact in new cultural settings while simultaneously reconciling their identity with the values and experiences internalized in places previously inhabited.
+This is further complicated when their parents’ career faces change, and they must inevitably be uprooted and transplanted to new and unfamiliar places.
+Then they must learn to interact in new cultural settings while simultaneously reconciling their identity with the values and experiences internalized in places previously inhabited.